Affine Crystals¶

 dynkin_node

-– an integer specifying the classical node in the image of the zero node under the automorphism sigma
+– integer specifying the classical node in the image of the zero node under the automorphism sigma

 EXAMPLES: